 - Heating, cooling and lighting.

 - Structural integrity and accessibility.

 Some properties not on a Section 8 rental housing list have owners and managers who are disinclined to either ensure their properties are up to par or to allow PHA representatives access to perform required inspections.
 A PHA’s list of Section 8 rentals can direct program recipients to properties and landlords that are already familiar with and compliant in program requirements.
-Download our free housing guide for seniors for detailed lists on the comprehensive scope of HUD requirements for qualified rental homes.
+Download our free housing guide for seniors for more information on HUD requirements for qualified rental homes.